szewczukk/Bromium/README.md

 </table>

 ## Comments
-* All Bromine comments start with ^ symbol
+* All Bromium comments start with ^ symbol
 * Add comment //headers after headers of method
 * Clone this repository in catalog where is all header files or down in hierarchy
 * To change template of HTML file or modificate CSS, modify templates.xml in .bromine catalog